-These low carb chocolate brownie cookies are so easy to make and will definitely satisfy your chocolate cravings.
+These chocolate brownie keto cookies are so easy to make and will definitely satisfy your chocolate cravings.
 For sweet keto snacks, these Soft and chewy, keto cookies are very chocolatey and only require a few ingredients.
 Only 1.2g net carbs per cookie!

 You might really like these keto chocolate peanut butter cookies too!

 One thing I miss on a low carb diet is cookies.
 I love cookies!
 And while I have a few low carb cookie recipes, sometimes I don’t want to use almond flour.
 Too many nuts can give me a headache.
 So when I came across a few recipes on Pinterest for cream cheese cookies I thought I’d give it a try.